 7.3.
 Procedures and requirements

 7.3.2.
-InternetNZ will invoice each Registrar on a monthly basis for the aggregate amount due for the .nz domain names it manages as specified in the Billing Business Rules.
+InternetNZ will invoice each Registrar on a monthly basis for the aggregate amount due for the .nz domain names it manages as specified in the Connection Agreement.

 7.3.3.
 The Registration Grace Period is a period beginning when a .nz domain name is registered and ending 5 days after the registration.

 7.3.4.
-The Renewal Grace Period is a period beginning when a .nz domain name is renewed by the Registrar and ending 5 days after the renewal.
+The Renewal Grace Period is a period beginning only when a .nz domain name is renewed by the Registrar and ending 5 days after the renewal.
+The Renewal Grace Period does not apply when the term of .nz domain name has been extended as part of a transfer from one Registrar to another.

 7.3.5.
-The Auto-Renew Grace Period is the period beginning when a .nz domain name is automatically renewed by InternetNZ and ending 45 days after the renewal date, during which
+The Auto-Renew Grace Period is the period beginning when a .nz domain name is automatically renewed by InternetNZ and ending 45 days after the renewal date.

 8.1.1.
 There will be an agreement between each Registrar and each of InternetNZ and DNCL.